-Enjoy 2 miles of oceanfront beach and a 40-acre freshwater lake while visiting this State park that includes a 10-acre scenic ...
+Enjoy two miles of oceanfront beach and a 40 acre freshwater lake while visiting this State park that includes a ten acre ...
 More

 Hither Hills State Park

-Enjoy 2 miles of oceanfront beach and a 40-acre freshwater lake while visiting this State park that includes a 10-acre scenic picnic area with fireplaces, volleyball courts, horseshoe pits, a children's playground, a campground, hiking trails, and organized recreation programs.
+Enjoy two miles of oceanfront beach and a 40 acre freshwater lake while visiting this State park that includes a ten acre scenic picnic area with fireplaces, volleyball courts, horseshoe pits, a children's playground, a campground, hiking trails, and organized recreation programs.

 I LOVE Hither Hillls and have for 30+ years but am fed up with the frantic phone calling and frenetic mouse-clicking to get a spot for 9mos later.
 It sells out within 90 seconds (exactly!) and regardless of having 3 people calling at one time for weeks in a row, we were unable to reserve.
 How the same families seem to manage this year after year and tell us their family will be going from one spot to another for three weeks(!!!!) is unbelievable!
 I really wonder who they know!?!
 We're heading to NC coast.
 The people are much nicer there anyway!